watson-developer-cloud/api-guidelines/file-parameters.md

 ## Background

-APIs that accept file parameters generally must use the `multipart/form-data` content type.
+APIs that accept file parameters commonly use the `multipart/form-data` content type.

 Files sent in `multipart/form-data` may have an associated filename and also an associated media-type.